Spencer House, Westminster: 1890 to 1914

-In 1890 the 5th Earl Spencer leased Spencer House to Sarah Roberts (widow of Marshall Owen Roberts) for the London Season for £2,500.
+In 1890 John Spencer, 5th Earl Spencer leased Spencer House to Sarah Roberts (widow of Marshall Owen Roberts) for the London Season for £2,500.
 During the 1890s the House was rented by self-made millionaire Barney Barnato at a cost of £2,000 annually.
-Lord Spencer resumed his occupation of the house in January 1897, although the Vanderbilt heiress Consuelo, Duchess of Marlborough and her first husband the 9th Duke of Marlborough leased Spencer House later in the same year.
+Lord Spencer resumed his occupation of the house in January 1897, although the Vanderbilt heiress Consuelo, Duchess of Marlborough and her first husband Charles Spencer-Churchill, 9th Duke of Marlborough leased Spencer House later in the same year.
 The Marlborough's first child, John Spencer-Churchill, Marquess of Blandford, was born at Spencer House on 18 September; Consuelo felt this was a fitting place for the birth, noting that the Spencer-Churchills were descendants of the Spencer family.

-In 1901 the House was leased to Mrs Ogden Goelet and her daughter Mary Goelet for the London Season.
+In 1901 the House was leased to Mary Wilson Goelet and her daughter Mary Goelet for the London Season.
 Mary Goelet would later go on to marry Henry Innes-Ker, 8th Duke of Roxburghe in 1903.
 The Spencer family were again in residence in 1903; the 5th Earl's wife Charlotte Spencer, Countess Spencer was in poor health by September of the same year, and King Edward VII, Queen Alexandra, Princess Victoria, and Princess Maud visited Spencer House on Sunday 6 September to inquire about the Countess' health.
 Lady Spencer died at Spencer House later that year on 30 October.

 The 5th Earl Spencer died in 1910, and Spencer House was again leased in the early 1910s to Maurice de Forest, until Charles Spencer, 6th Earl Spencer resumed possession of the House in late 1914.

 First World War: 1914 - 1918

-In December 1916 Lord Spencer offered the use of Spencer House to the British Government in aid of the War Effort; it was reportedly the last of London's great houses to be offered for such a purpose.
-Lord Spencer did not charge any rent whilst the house was used during the War, and Spencer House subsequently housed the offices of the Royal Commissions on Defence of the Realm Losses and Defence of the Realm Licensed Trade Claims (South Division), as well as the Board of Referees (Finance (No. 2) Act 1915) from 1 January 1917 until early 1919.
+In December 1916 Lord Spencer offered the use of Spencer House to the British Government in aid of the war effort; it was reportedly the last of London's great houses to be offered for such a purpose.
+Lord Spencer did not charge any rent whilst the house was used during the war, and Spencer House subsequently housed the offices of the Royal Commissions on Defence of the Realm Losses and Defence of the Realm Licensed Trade Claims (South Division), as well as the Board of Referees (Finance (No. 2) Act 1915) from 1 January 1917 until early 1919.